Guy-Shapira/Shifted-VT-codes/README.md

 # Shifted VT-Codes
-A Shifted VT-Code is an error correcting code that can correct a single insertion or deletion.
+A Shifted VT-Code is an P bounded single deletion/insertion correcting code.

 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-blue?style=plastic)](./CONTRIBUTING.md)
 ![GitHub repo size](https://img.shields.io/github/repo-size/Guy-Shapira/Shifted-VT-codes?style=plastic)

-The redundancy is log(P) + 1, ie. if a given word is of length n, then it can be encoded in n + log(P) + 1 bits st. a single insertion/deletion can be detected and corrected.
+The redundancy is ceil(log(P)) + 1, i.e. if a given word is of length n – (ceil(log(P)) + 1), then it can be encoded in n bits s.t. a single insertion/deletion can be detected and corrected.

-this repository implements the algorithms as described in paper: C. Schoeny, A. Wachter-Zeh, R. Gabrys, and E. Yaakobi, “Codes correcting a burst of deletions or insertions,” IEEE Transactions on Information Theory, vol. 63, no. 4, pp. 1971–1985, Apr.
+This repository implements the algorithms as described in paper: C. Schoeny, A. Wachter-Zeh, R. Gabrys, and E. Yaakobi, “Codes correcting a burst of deletions or insertions,” IEEE Transactions on Information Theory, vol. 63, no. 4, pp. 1971–1985, Apr.
 2017.
+# Code Constraint:
+Shifted VT Codes are an extension to regular VT Codes.

+In Shifted VT Codes,  all codewords in the codespace are from the length of n, and the weighted sum of the codewords is congruent to c (mod P) where c and P are fixed system variables, moreover the parity of each codeword is d (another system variable).
+P is the size of the window in which we know an error had occurred.

 # Usage:

 ## Encoding:
 ```python
 word = [0, 1, 1]
 encoder = ShiftedVTCode.ShiftedVTCode(n=7, c=2, d=1, P=5)